 So where does that leave us?
 There are parents and students out there thinking they have a very strong, very competitive 4.something GPA, which is, unbeknownst to them, a weighted, cumulative (all courses throughout high school) GPA, when what they really have is a 3.5.
 While this may sound like a horror story to you – “oh, that could never actually happen” – is actually something that happened to one of our clients a few years ago.
 Her private Catholic school reported ONLY her weighted GPA on her transcript.
 At the end of her junior year – the last semester that really counts before she would be submitting college applications – she thought she had a 4.1 GPA.
 She had a number of top-tier colleges on her list, and was specifically focused on Georgetown.
 In fact, she’d spent her entire junior year falling more in love with Georgetown, wearing the sweatshirt, and visualizing herself on that beautiful campus.
 But when we recalculated the actual GPA that Georgetown would see, we discovered that her real GPA for college admissions was actually 3.5.
 This revelation caused tons of unnecessary stress in her college application process.

 We recalculate our clients’ GPA not to give them bad news but to give them reality – to show them how competitive they really are in today’s hyper-competitive college admissions pool.
+We recalculate GPAs because many colleges recalculate GPAs!
+(Don’t believe us?
+Read what a long-time admission officer at the University of Virginia has to say about this!)
 Whenever a student says, “well, it’s a B, but it’s in an AP class, so it’s like an A,” we say, “no, actually it’s not like an A – because someone else really did get an A in that same class.”
 Bs aren’t bad!
 But they aren’t As, and they do not count like an A in your GPA for college admissions.

 After we break the bad news about weighted vs. unweighted GPAs, we always get the question: “Then why am I taking honors and AP classes?!”
 It’s because rigor is the second-most important thing colleges care about.
 Are you challenging yourself and doing well in those challenging classes?
 This is what colleges want to see.
 So no, it’s not better to take the “regular” version of a class if you could take the honors or AP version and do well (that means A or B!).
 And your high school counselor will send your “school profile,” a document that tells colleges how many and which advanced classes your school offers, along with your transcript.
 More on school profiles here.